-After obtaining a Bachelor of Arts (Hons) in Roman and Medieval history at York University, Toronto, Veronica turned to osteoarchaeology as a means to investigate the past experiences of the people who are frequently overlooked by written historical records (i.e. those of low socio-economic status, most particularly women and children).
-She completed her MSc in Human Osteology and Funerary Archaeology at Leiden University, graduating cum laude in 2019.
-In her masters, Veronica synthesised and tested a new method of non-adult sex estimation based on odontometrics of the permanent canines.
-She also studied medieval archaeology and was proud to work on the Rural Riches Project documenting Merovingian archaeological sites across the Netherlands, Belgium, Germany, and northern France.
-Throughout this time, Veronica worked on several osteoarchaeological excavations and subsequent skeletal analyses from across Northwestern Europe.
+After obtaining a Bachelor of Arts (Hons) in Roman and Medieval History at Toronto's York University, I turned to osteoarchaeology as a means to investigate the past experiences of the people who are frequently overlooked by written historical records (i.e. those of low socio-economic status, most particularly women and children).
+I completed her MSc in Human Osteology and Funerary Archaeology at Leiden University, graduating cum laude in 2019.
+During my masters, I synthesized and tested a new method of non-adult sex estimation based on odontometrics of the permanent canines.
+I also studied medieval archaeology and was proud to work on the Rural Riches Project documenting Merovingian archaeological sites across the Netherlands, Belgium, Germany, and northern France.
+Throughout this time, I worked on several osteoarchaeological excavations and subsequent skeletal analyses from across Northwestern Europe.

 Key Research Interests